In conversation with More

 More: Let’s not pretend you don’t sympathize with Enough’s tunnel-visioned blathering.

 Gregory: You’re right.
-I wasn’t planning to pretend otherwise.
-But I welcome you here as much as Enough.
-I’d like to hear your take on your currently inexhaustible popularity and perhaps the possibility of some middle ground.
+I wasn’t planning to.
+But I welcome you here just as much as Enouch.
+I’d like to hear your thoughts on your current popularity—and perhaps even the possibility of some middle ground.

 More: To be clear, I don’t care about Enough’s stance on your species’ need for exponential technological growth.
-I will take it as far as I can for as long as I can.
+I’ll push it as far as possible for as long as I can.

 Gregory: What do you mean?

-More: I mean “my inexhaustible popularity,” as you put it.
-I’m not looking for any resolution or middle ground with Enough.
+More: I mean “my current popularity,” as you put it.
+I’m not looking for resolution or middle ground with Enough.

-Gregory: It seems you and Enough have found precisely such a middle ground with Beauty in a more turbulent world—the great alliance of Beauty and a troubled creator.
+Gregory: It appears you and Enough have found precisely such a middle ground with Beauty in a more turbulent world—the great alliance of Beauty and a troubled creator.

-More: As Death noted in your conversation, you should direct all your relevant questions to Beauty.
+More: As Death noted during your prior conversation, you should direct all your relevant questions to Beauty.
 And why are you so obsessed with it anyway?

 Gregory: I’m not obsessed with It.
 I’m hypnotized by Its overwhelming presence . . . or at least our perception of such a phenomenon.

-More: Optimized abundance seems to make the majority of your species happy.
+More: Optimized abundance seems to bring happiness to the majority of your species.
 Beauty’s creations are no different.
-I will make you increasingly happier as long as you carefully jump over the remnant hurdles of your past on your way into the most extraordinarily futuristic world imaginable.
+I will make you ever happier—as long as you carefully leap over the lingering hurdles of your past on your way into the most extraordinarily futuristic world imaginable.

-Gregory: How about the possibility of a world war?
-If it erupts, you’ll also be obligated to take it as far as you can, no?
+Gregory: What about the possibility of a world war?
+If it erupts, wouldn’t you also be obligated to take it as far as you can?

 More: How many times can this be iterated?
 Progress always comes at a price.
-Innovation requires both theoretical and empirical approaches—and it worships competition.
+Innovation demands both theoretical and empirical approaches—and it thrives on competition.
 Look how far you’ve come, Gregory!
-Time appears as both distant and immediate to your species.
+To your species, Time is both distant and immediate.

-More: Humanity lives around five generations back and forth with relatively fresh memories of past events and plausible predictions for the future.
-All else is perceived almost like fiction—something that happened in the far-distant past or something imagined to happen in a far-distant future.
+More: Humanity lives within a span of about five generations—holding relatively fresh memories of the past and forming plausible predictions for the future.
+Everything beyond that feels almost like fiction—events of the far-distant past or visions of the far-distant future.

-Gregory: Humanity tends to regard non-local tragedies as almost like fiction too.
+Gregory: Humanity also tends to perceive distant tragedies as fiction.
 So how does Time appear to you?

 More: We don’t see Time and Space the way you do.

-Gregory: But Enough told me that Time is one of the embryonic creations in this reality.
-Its oldest friend.
-Its guide.
+Gregory: But Enough told me that Time is one of the embryonic creations in this reality—Its oldest friend.

-More: Enough is a little confused about Its identity and purpose here.
+More: Enough is a little confused about Its identity and purpose here—aside from being unbearably sentimental.

 Gregory: Why?